 Jewish tradition teaches that between the time of death until burial, the soul of a meyt/meyta is on a journey and needs the companionship of others during this momentous transition.
 Shmira, commonly translated “guarding.” is the name given to the practice of accompanying the deceased.
 People providing shmira stay in the building where a meyt/meyta rests until the time of the funeral, however, they do not typically see or come into contact with the meyt/meyta.

-Support our work and community education programs by donating and having your organi-zation become a member.
+Support our sacred work and community education programs by sending a donation or having your organization become a member.

 Community Hevra Kadisha